 What Are Google Ads?

 Google Ads, formerly known as Google AdWords, is an online advertising platform created by Google that allows advertisers to create and display ads on Google’s search engine results page (SERP) as well as across its vast network of partner websites.
+This makes advertising on Google worth it.
 Through this platform, advertisers can target their desired audience directly with their choice of keywords, demographics, interests, geographical locations, and more.
 With Google Ads, businesses are able to appear in front of people who are actively searching for the products or services they offer at the exact moment they’re looking for them.

 Ads on the Google Ads platform are text-based and can be composed of a headline and two lines of line text accompanied by a clickable link.
 These ads may also come with additional features such as a site link extension to link to specific pages on an advertiser’s website or local business listing extensions that show their location and contact information on the SERP.
 Additionally, advertisers can use image-based display ads if they want more visual appeal over text-based advertisements.
 Display ads can be placed on various Google partner networks such as YouTube or Gmail.